 Started in 2011, the Baptist Fair Trade Project is a collaboration between Equal Exchange and the Baptist Peace Fellowship Of North America to involve more Baptist congregations and individuals in supporting small farmers around the world.

-For each pound of fairly traded coffee, chocolate, tea, and foods Baptists purchase through the Fair Trade Project, 15 cents per pound goes to the Small Farmer Fund, helping to provide scholarships for those in financial need for Friendship Tours, which visit many of the same countries Equal Exchange sources coffee from like Nicaragua and Mexico.
-That amounted to $741.68 in 2012 alone!
+For each pound of fairly traded coffee, chocolate, tea, and foods Baptists purchase through the Fair Trade Project, 15 cents per pound goes to the Small Farmer Fund.
+That amounted to $776.51 in 2016 alone!

 The Baptist Peace Fellowship of North America (BPFNA) works to gather, equip and mobilize Baptists to build a culture of peace rooted in justice.
 As the largest network of Baptist peacemakers in the world, BPFNA celebrates and supports the peacemaking work done by Baptist churches in Canada, the United States, Puerto Rico and Mexico by raising the visibility of these efforts; bringing peacemakers together in regional and international gatherings; and providing resources, speakers and training to our members.
 BPFNA also actively connects with peacemakers from other traditions, faith-based and secular, to build alliances and work together toward our common goal of a more just and peaceful world.